lukatales/rejuvwalkthrough/chapter 1/gearencity.md

 Exit and go further left to find a Help Plaza.
 This building acts as a hub for most of the sidequests in the game.
 As stated before, you can find sidequests both here and in the overworld - and some side quests won’t be connected to a Help Plaza at all, so be vigilant in your travels.
 I’ll be covering all of the sidequests found here later.

-Next to the Plaza you’ll find the library where you can enter for $300, but there’s really no need to just yet.
+Next to the plaza you’ll find the library where you can enter for $300, but there’s really no need to just yet.
 Instead, take the stairs and talk to the person on the far right of the room.
 This is Zumi and she’ll give us a quest to find and catch a Dedenne, a task we’ll keep note of for later.

 On the bridge next to this building you’ll be blocked by a thug who will force you to cough up $300 dollars or battle him to get passed.
 He uses 3 12-13 level Pokémon, so only battle him if you’re ready.